iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 ## Objective

-Develop practical experience with the Microsoft Sentinel SIEM data pipeline and understand how cloud activity becomes searchable telemetry and eventually automated detection logic.
+Develop practical experience with the Microsoft Sentinel SIEM data pipeline and understand how cloud activity becomes searchable telemetry and eventually detection logic.

-The core question was:
+The main question was:

-> **Can I understand where SIEM data comes from, validate that it exists, query it, identify patterns, and understand how those queries can become detections?**
+> **Can I understand where SIEM data comes from, validate that it exists, query it, identify patterns, and understand how those queries become detections?**

 ---